 Answer 2(d): It is a Dogma (infallibly defined Truth that can never be changed) of the Church that Original sin is passed down to succeeding generations via inheritance (i.e., parents salt / dust of DNA).
 It is logical to assume the opposite is also true.
 Had Adam not sinned, original innocence would have also been passed down via generation.
 In order for Eve to have been a helper fit for Adam, she, too, would have to possess original innocence, which would have been the case if she were “taken out of man” prior to the fall (see also Answer 2c).

 Answer 2(e): If Eve were not taken out of Adam, then all the passages listed in Answers (1c) and (2c) above, would be false.
-Also false, would be Genesis 3:20.
-It reads, “The man called his wife's name Eve, because she was the mother of all living.”
+Also false, would be Genesis 3:20 where it reads, “The man called his wife's name Eve, because she was the mother of all living.”
 Taken alone, alternate meanings for this passage could be entertained.
-However, when taking into consideration those previously cited passages, I don’t see how an alternate understanding could be possible.
+However, when taking into consideration the previously cited passages, I don’t see how an alternate understanding could be possible.
 Furthermore, “life” for a hominin means nothing more than biological life.
 Life for Adam and Eve meant body and spiritual soul, i.e., eternal life.

 Answer 2(f): St. Paul writes “For he who sanctifies and those who are sanctified have all one origin” (Hebrews 2:11).
 Paul is telling us, Jesus (who is sinless), together with all those who have sinned, come from one origin, which is Adam.
 Obviously, Eve sinned and was in need of sanctification.
 Therefore, Eve also comes from that same one origin — Adam.

 Question 3: – Was Eve born from some other hominin (pre-human) parents, after which, she married Adam?

 Note: All the possible scenarios that start with this premise are highly theologically problematic, even heretical on at least two levels.
 I lay out the reasons I can say that here.

-Answer 3(a): The answers to Question 2 above, would also serve to justify saying no to this question.
+Answer 3(a): The answers to Question 2 above, would also serve to justify answering no to this question.